Service-Learning Grants & Teaching Assistants

 - For international courses, traveling with the students

 Most typically, SL-TAs facilitate discussion and critical reflection, helping students to connect their service or community-engaged work to the learning goals of the course.
-SL-TAs can also serve as a liaison between CUPS and the SL course.
+SL-TAs can also serve as a liaison between CUPS and the SL course, and between faculty, students, and community partners.

 How are SL-TAs compensated?